OSeMOSYS/OSeMOSYS/OSeMOSYS_manual/manual/Structure of OSeMOSYS.rst

 Parameters
 +++++++++++++
 The parameters are the user-defined numerical inputs to the model.
 While usually the structure of a model, therefore the sets, remains fixed across scenarios, it is common practice to change the values of some parameters when running different scenarios and/or sensitivity analyses.
 As will be clear in the following, each parameter is a function of the elements in one or more sets.
 For instance, **CapitalCost[r,t,y]** indicates that the capital cost is a function of the region (r), the technology (t) and the year (y) .
-A list and brief description of the parameters declared in the master version of OSeMOSYS is given in Table ...
+A list and brief description of the parameters declared in the master version of OSeMOSYS is given in the Table below.

 +---------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+